Developing Foot Strength

 Keep It Simple

 You don’t have to add lots of exercises to dance class for your students to reap the benefits of foot strengthening.
 Plan ahead to maximize the time you have with students.
 “One hour goes fast,” Adams says.
 Fortunately, because most foot training can take place through a careful approach to exercises you already do, you shouldn’t find yourself running out of time.
 “There are many little places in class where you can sneak in footwork,” says Bronner.
-For seven foot exercises see “Try These,” on page 46.
+For seven foot exercises see “Try These.”

 Jennifer Brewer, MsEd, is a freelance writer and dance and academic teacher based in Saco, ME.